-Top 8 CAD Software for Kids
+Top 12 CAD software for Kids

 Solidworks Apps for kids: “Dream It, Build It”!

 Through this app, inaugurated at Solidworks World 2016, Dassault Systems wants to sensitize kids to technology and sciences.
-Having the kids use very simple tools in hands at a very early age is surely the best way to encourage future engineers.
+Having kids use very simple tools at a very early age is surely the best way to encourage future engineers.

 With “Capture It” a kid can take pictures and videos and then import them in the app

 With “Style It”, a kid can very easily add colors and images directly on your 3D model,

 With “Mech It”, a kid can design mechanical parts,

 “Show It” allows visualization and sharing of designs,

 With “Print It” a kid understands very quickly the link with 3D printing and can have his/her object in hands at the end of his modeling!

 Tinker CAD is a CAD software for beginners, for kids, as well as for hobbyists or even designers.
 Entirely online, this tool is edited by Autodesk.
 Find here an interview by Autodesk, explaining how they conceived their CAD programs and how it is thought for kids.